- 30-Day Rehabilitation

 - Wilderness Programs or Outdoor Therapy

-For some addicts, 14-30 days in drug and alcohol rehabilitation programs isn’t long enough to complete the treatment process, and so long-term drug rehabilitation programs are available.
+For some addicts, 14-30 days in drug and alcohol rehabilitation programs isn’t long enough to complete the treatment process, and so long-term chemical dependency treatment programs are available.
 In general, rehab programs categorized as long-term last from 90 days to one year in length, with three months being the norm; depending on the patient, they may run longer.

 Individuals are directed to long-term programs if they’re still exhibiting behaviors or having problems that indicate more treatment is needed.
 Among the circumstances that entail a longer program: additional time needed to address all outstanding issues involved; continued attempts to acquire and use drugs or alcohol; relapses into old pattern of substance abuse.